Bucketlist Travels logo

 Duomo, Florence, Italy (AD 1436)

-Completed in 1436, this multi-coloured, marble megalith in Florence was one of the marvels of the Renaissance world.
+Completed in 1436, this multi-colored marble megalith is crowned with one of the marvels of the Renaissance world; Brunelleschi’s vast double-shelled dome – built without scaffolding – was a breathtaking feat of engineering.

 Good for age: 18+